High prices at grocery stores and supply chain disruptions expected to persist

 ATLANTA (CNN) - Americans looking to get outside this holiday weekend, maybe fire up the grill, should be prepared to see high prices at grocery stores, especially cookout staples like ground beef and chicken.

-Americans are still going to see higher prices at the grocery store into June.
+Americans are still going to see higher prices at the grocery store in June, experts say.
+(Source: WABC/CNN)

 The meat at the store is a little bit more expensive because of plants that are shutting down and causing a logjam in the food supply chain.